-Due to the creditworthiness of the large oil and gas companies, they are able to borrow money using their corporate balance sheet in a more costeffective manner than an oil and gas project in Africa could borrow money.
+Because of the creditworthiness of the large oil and gas companies, they are able to borrow money using their corporate balance sheet in a more cost-effective manner than an oil and gas project in Africa could borrow money.
 As a result, the typical joint operating agreement structure often involves a large oil company financing its share of the exploration and production costs through a general issue of corporate bonds.